arj03/setsum-cs/SetSum/Sync/README.md

     P-->>R: Missing tombstones
 ```

-The repair phase uses the same binary-prefix trie traversal as normal sync, but identifies keys the replica holds that the primary no longer does — the inverse of the usual direction.
-Because this is the only place where the replica can be *ahead* of the primary (holding keys the primary has already compacted out), it is handled as a special authoritative repair pass rather than through the normal unidirectional protocol.
+The repair phase uses a **bidirectional** binary-prefix trie traversal that handles both directions in a single BFS pass: keys the replica is missing (primary added new items) and keys the replica holds that the primary has compacted away.
+Because the primary is the authority after compaction, its view of `AddStore` is definitive.

+Unlike the normal unidirectional BFS which exchanges counts only, the epoch repair BFS exchanges `(hash, count)` per node — hashes are required to detect divergence when counts are equal but items differ (i.e. an equal number of adds and removes under a prefix).
+Each BFS level uses a single round trip that batches both leaf resolution and child expansion together.

 ---